Overbooked Book Club

 The Book Club will run from October to June with a list of 10 titles to read.
 The best part?
 Read the books at your own pace, in your own order.
 When you'd like to, pop in to the discussion group to leave your feedback, and discuss with other readers your thoughts on a book.

 We have reached out to several of the authors and are really excited that we will have a few virtual author meetings!
 Readers will be able to chat virtually with a few of the authors and discuss their books!!!
-The first chat will be in January with Lydia Millet, author of The Children's Bible.

 When you finish a book, let the library know, and you will be entered into a prize draw for a gift card to a local book store!
 At the end of the program, we will all vote for our favourite title.

 How to Participate: